 She said the Herald found dozens of examples of ripped-off stories on different sites but was unable to identify the culprits.

-BuzzFeed News was able to identify sites in the network and the McGortys by connecting domain registration records, advertising and analytics IDs, the IP address of servers, social accounts and sharing patterns, and content on the websites.
-Pinho, the cofounder of SCOTUS Map, conducted his own investigation and also attributed the sites to the McGortys.
+BuzzFeed News was able to identify sites in the network and McGorty by connecting domain registration records, advertising and analytics IDs, the IP address of servers, social accounts and sharing patterns, and content on the websites.
+Pinho, the cofounder of SCOTUS Map, conducted his own investigation and also attributed the sites to McGorty.

-Their strategy appears to be to seed the sites with plagiarized content to make them appear real.
+His sites were seeded with plagiarized content to make them appear real.
 This helps them get accepted into Google News.
-Once accepted, the sites reprint press releases or content provided by a partner, with an aim at attracting traffic via Google News, Google Alerts, social shares, and search engine optimization.
+Once accepted, the sites reprinted press releases or content provided by a partner, with an aim at attracting traffic via Google News, Google Alerts, social shares, and search engine optimization.
 The sites monetized this traffic with ads placed via the Google AdSense network, and referral fees for helping drive sign-ups for a financial information newsletter.
+McGorty later told BuzzFeed News he used a third party service to source content for his sites, and blamed that service for the plagiarism.

-Many of the domain registration records for the sites used the email account firstname.lastname@example.org.
+Many of the domain registration records for the sites used the email account email@example.com.
 In some cases, that account was accompanied by the name Chris Smith and an address in Destin, Florida.
-That email address was used to register berkshirehousecleaners.com, the website of a business run by Matt McGorty’s wife.
-A 2016 Boston Globe article mentioned the business, focusing on how she and Matt spent part of the year living in Destin.
+That email address was used to register berkshirehousecleaners.com, the website of a business run by McGorty’s wife.
+A 2016 Boston Globe article mentioned the business, focusing on how the couple spent part of the year living in Destin.

-Both brothers, who live in North Carolina, began working for NASDAQ in 2013 after being employed by Thomson Reuters, according to their LinkedIn profiles.
+McGorty, who lives in North Carolina, began working for NASDAQ in 2013 after being employed by Thomson Reuters, according to his LinkedIn profile.
 In 2016, the Boston Globe reported that Matt “works for NASDAQ, updating financial websites.”
-A NASDAQ spokesperson told BuzzFeed News that the brothers worked for a subsidiary that is now an independent company called Interdo.
+A NASDAQ spokesperson told BuzzFeed News that he worked for a subsidiary that is now an independent company called Intrado.
 The company, which was previously called West, offers a suite of digital media products and services, including website and content development.
-Interdo declined to comment on whether Matt McGorty is a current employee.
-Tim currently runs a web design and video business.
+Intrado declined to comment on whether McGorty is a current employee.
+McGorty later told BuzzFeed News he was fired after this article was published.

 The earliest McGorty site identified by BuzzFeed News was oraclebeacon.com, active in 2015, according to the Wayback Machine.